HaneenKh88/data-structures-and-algorithms/code-challenges/401-CodeChellenges/tree_intersection/Readme32.md

 ### API

-1.Take the two array based on specific order.
+1. Take the two array based on specific order.
 2. check if the nodes are dublicated in the two array.
 3. return the duplicated nodes.